DenTelezhkin/Ariadne/README.md

 let route = Storyboards.User.userViewController.builder.embeddedInNavigation().presentRoute()
 ```

-To find out, how this can be achieved, refer to [SwiftGen integration](Guides/SwiftGen-integration.md)
+To find out, how this can be achieved, refer to [SwiftGen integration](Guides/SwiftGen-integration.md).

 ## Dependency injection

 Different applications can have completely different architectures and requirements.
-To see examples for simple dependency injection and more advanced dependency injection with service locators and [Dip][dip], head to [Dependency injection examples](Guides/Dependency-injection.md) guide.
+To see examples of simple dependency injection and more advanced dependency injection with dependency containers like [Dip][dip], head to [Dependency injection examples](Guides/Dependency-injection.md) guide.

 ## Example project